grilling guides icon.Grilling Guides

 • Opening or closing the top vent 1/8th will affect a 10 to 15 °F temperature swing.

-I highly recommend when cooking, to set the top vent to halfway open for lower heat cooks, or fully open for higher heats, then only adjust the lower vent to control temps.
+I highly recommend to set the top vent to halfway open for lower heat cooks, or fully open for higher heats, then only adjust the lower vent to control temperatures.
 At least until you gain some experience and get used to your grill!

 Playing with one vent (the bottom) is manageable for most people, playing with two can be a nightmare juggling act unless you’re sure of the process.